 If you have been working on building a stockpile for emergency preparedness (or to save money), you may be finding yourself faced with how to keep things such as rice and pasta for long term storage.
 The answer to your question is simple; mylar bags.
 When used properly, mylar bags can help you keep dry goods fresh and safe from rodents and spoilage for years.
-It can be confusing to get started with mylar bags for your long term food storage, especially given that there are a few different sizes of both the mylar bags themselves and the oxygen absorbers that you will need to go with them.
+It can be confusing to get started with mylar bags for your long term food storage (Six Dollar Family), especially given that there are a few different sizes of both the mylar bags themselves and the oxygen absorbers that you will need to go with them.
 Hopefully though, you’ll feel comfortable using them in your emergency preparedness plans after you read this post.

 Before I get to the how, let’s discuss the why.
 If you’re building up your long term food storage supplies, chances are good that you want the items that you’re storing to last a year or possibly even five years, ten years or longer.
 However long you want your storage to last is up to you, but that storage life is greatly diminished by six things.
 They’re known as the six enemies of food storage; oxygen, temperature, moisture, light, time and pests.
 Every single one of the six or any combination of them can cause food spoilage.
 Storing your long term food storage in mylar can help keep your food safe from five of the six enemies of food storage which makes it incredibly important to learn how to use mylar bags for food storage.

 Emergency Preparedness – How to Use Mylar Bags for Long Term Food Storage